kbsonlong/DevOps-Home-Lab-2025/docs/04-ingress.md

 Your Ingress setup is working when:
 - ✅ Ingress controller pods are running in ingress-nginx namespace
-- ✅ Ingress rules are configured for gameapp.local
+- ✅ Ingress rules are configured for kbsonlong.com
-- ✅ Frontend loads at `http://gameapp.local:8080` through Ingress
+- ✅ Frontend loads at `http://kbsonlong.com:8080` through Ingress
 - ✅ Backend API responds to health checks through Ingress
 - ✅ Ingress routes traffic correctly to both frontend and backend